andrelandgraf/react-datalist-input/README.md

 - `Filter`: A filter which can be added to the filters property of the DatalistInput component.
 - `Item`: An item that can be added to the items property of the DatalistInput component.
 - `DatalistInputProps`: The props accepted by the DatalistInput component.
-- `ComboxboxProps`: The props accepted by the low-level Combobox component.
+- `ComboboxProps`: The props accepted by the low-level Combobox component.
 - `ComboboxInputProps`: The props accepted by the low-level ComboboxInput component.
 - `ListboxProps`: The props accepted by the low-level Listbox component.
 - `ListboxOptionProps`: The props accepted by the low-level ListboxOption component.
 - `HighlightProps`: The props accepted by the low-level Highlight component.
-- `useComoboxHelpersConfigParams`: The params for the low-level `useComboboxHelpers` hook.
+- `UseComboboxHelpersConfigParams`: The params for the low-level `useComboboxHelpers` hook.